ordepdev/reading/97-things-every-programmer-should-know.md

 The simple truth is that until you can demonstrate your application on the target environment, there is a lot of work to do before you can deliver business value.

 We test and refactor the source code throughout a project.
 The deployment deserves no less.

+# Do lots of Deliberate Practice

+You do deliberate practice to improve your ability to perform a task.

+The principal aim of paid development is to finish a product, whereas the principal aim of deliberate practice is to improve your performance.

+Not just doing it again and again, but challenging yourself with a task that is just beyond your current ability.

+Deliberate practice is about learning - learning that changes you, learning that changes your behavior.